GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-launch/index.md

 {% endAside %}

 Shipping these APIs is another key milestone in the ongoing [Privacy Sandbox timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline).
 This marks the beginning of the transition from sites testing in the origin trial to integrating these APIs in production.
 We will be keeping you updated as we progress through enabling the APIs, to the opt-in testing with labels in Q4 2023, the 1% third-party cookie deprecation in Q1 2024, heading towards the full third-party cookie phaseout in Q3 2024.
-We will continue working closely with the CMA through each of these stages.
+We will continue working closely with the CMA, as per our commitments, before taking further steps to expand deprecation.